vuejs/vue-element/README.md

 ## Requirements

 - Only works with Vue ^0.11.0
-- The browser must support the Custom Element API (currently Chrome only), or you need to include Polymer's [platform.js polyfill](https://www.polymer-project.org/docs/start/platform.html).
+- The browser must support the Custom Element API (currently Chrome only), or you need to include the [Web Components polyfill](https://github.com/webcomponents/webcomponentsjs).

 ## Installation